CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-glossary-of-terms.md

 **HPSA (Hewlett Packard Server Automation)** &mdash; This is a data center automation tool that Cloud Compute uses to harden new and cloned VMs and bring them into compliance with CTL standards.

-**Instance Template** &mdash; A standard configuration image created from a virtual machine that contains pre-configured operating systems and customized non-CenturyLink managed applications (if applicable).
+**Instance Template** &mdash; A standard configuration image created from a virtual machine that contains pre-configured operating systems and customized non-Lumen managed applications (if applicable).
 Instance template(s) allows clients to consistently apply a template to multiple instances simultaneously.

 **Managed Hosting** &mdash; The set of Lumen managed server services that include Intelligent Hosting, Foundation Hosting, and Dedicated Cloud Compute.